It’s time to honor the wisdom that flows through us.

 • Plant seeds for balance, health, healing and the wellbeing of the collective

-• Replenish with nourishing food, heart-centered practice, and ample rest in the farm and forest
+• Replenish with nourishing food, heart-centered practice, and ample rest

 • Somatic and creative invitations for entering the heart of your deep knowing